The Circle and the Line

 the Transcendent chakras

-The transcendental chakras are set of centers above the body.
+The transcendental chakras are set of seven centers above the body.
 These are the chakras of your Higher Self.
 Imagine a holographic version of you standing on your head with another set of chakras not affected by daily life.
-Each of these chakras is paired with one of more body chakras and can expand and re-energize them.
-It is through these chakras that we experience ourselves is more than this incarnation and indeed one with the universe.
+They have unusual properties and expand one by one to the outer edge of our universe and then beyond.

 the Supra-Cosmic chakras